Skip to main content

 X-RateLimit-RemainingThe number of requests remaining in the current window

-X-RateLimit-ResetUnix timestamp (in seconds) when the rate limit window resets
+X-RateLimit-ResetISO 8601 timestamp indicating when the rate limit window resets (for example, 2026-03-07T14:30:45.123Z)

 X-RateLimit-TierYour current rate limit tier (default, authenticated, premium, admin)